Nazareth invests up to $4,000 to make amazing experiences possible for you. Eligible students can use a $1,500 Nazareth SPARK Grant for:

 Double major: education and English

-Project: She researched prison-related books for children and young adults.
-She catalogued each book's theme, topic, and the information provided and created a chart that can guide teachers and librarians to put the right books into the hands of the kids who need them.
+Project: Yaliza Frank researched prison-related books for children and young adults.
+She cataloged each book's theme, topic, and information provided and created a chart that can guide teachers and librarians to put the right books into the hands of the kids who need them.

 Having an incarcerated family member "can be a rollercoaster of emotions," she says.
 "Some of these books do a good job telling kids how to address their feelings."
 Other books give really specific and practical details, such as for a prison visit: "One of my favorites explained how to be checked in and what to wear."